-• South Wales [Ni_UK0041_2016_1] related to industrial emissions (area of exceedance: 3 km2)
+South Wales [Ni_UK0041_2019_1] related to industrial emissions (area of exceedance: 2 km2)

 This report describes the exceedance situation in the zone.
 The sections below provide a description of the exceedance situation, including maps, information on source apportionment and a list of measures already taken or to be taken.
-Information on measures is reported within e-Reporting dataflow K5.
-This exceedance situation is adjacent to and shares common sources with the exceedance situation Ni_UK0027_2016_1 and, where appropriate, this document refers to the content of the Report on measures for 2016 exceedance of the TV for Ni in Swansea Urban Area agglomeration zone (UK0027), henceforth referred to as the report on measures for Swansea UK0027.
+This exceedance situation is adjacent to and shares common sources with the exceedance situation Ni_UK0027_2019_1 and, where appropriate, this document refers to the content of the Report on measures for 2019 exceedance of the TV for Ni in Swansea Urban Area agglomeration zone (UK0027), henceforth referred to as the report on measures for Swansea UK0027.